andrewharp/ComfyUI-EasyNodes/readme.md

 Note that ImageTensor/MaskTensor are just syntactic sugar for semantically differentiating the annotations (allowing ComfyUI to know what plugs into what); your function will still get passed genunine torch.Tensor objects.

-For more control, you can call easy_nodes.init(...) and change some settings that will apply to all nodes you create.
+For more control, you can call easy_nodes.initialize_easy_nodes(...) before creating nodes and and turn on some advanced settings that will apply to all nodes you create.

 ## New in 1.0.0: